wp-plugins/woo-widget-product-slideshow/readme.txt

 * Creates an eye catching product slideshow in any widgetized area or sidebar.
 * Plugin has no setting - Just install and set the Slideshow widget in any widetized area or sidebar.
 * Auto scrolls though products from any category you set.
-* Optimized for all browsers including the notorious IE 7, 8, 9 and 10.
+* Optimized for all browsers including the notorious IE 7, 8, 9
 * 5 Different image transition effects.
 * Select auto slideshow start or manual scroll.
 * Set transition effect speed timing.